StephHjar/tic-tac-toe/README.md

 You can break the credits section up into Content and Media, depending on what you have included in your project.

 ### Content
+-[Tech with Tim](https://www.youtube.com/watch?v=u51Zjlnui4Y)'s Colorama tutorial was used to install & use Colorama, to change text colour in the terminal.

 ### Media
 -[Patorjk.com](https://patorjk.com/) was used to create the "Tic-Tac-Toe" ASCII lettering in the welcome message.